The Undercoat – It’s Absolutely Fundamental

 Your Undercoat: the Fifth Benefit

-Right!
-In his last post, Stephen challenged you to do it with one hand tied behind your back.
+Right, in his last post, Stephen challenged you to do it with one hand tied behind your back.

 Undercoating, I mean.